LordDaniel-dev/AIOSRSE-individual-daniel-martin/README.md

 docker run --rm --init --ulimit core=0 -p 8070:8070 grobid/grobid:0.8.2-full
 *The reason I didnt specify GPU with the option --gpus is because my laptop lacks CUDA-compatible options.*

-I used the processFulltextDocument service endpoint from the TEI section.
+I used the processFulltextDocument service endpoint from the TEI section in http://localhost:8070/ (web).
 Only header consolidation was enabled to improve metadata quality.
 The other options were disabled since they are not required for abstract extraction, figure counting or URI extraction.

 3. Python scripts